 Marilyn Monroe has been rightly identified by many as probably the biggest sex symbol of all time.
 More than five decades after her death, she has been able to transcend the film medium and become an American icon revered by many people all around the world.

-Despite Monroe’s almost mythical legendary status, knowing what we now know about her, I do not think she would have been too pleased with her current position as the # 1 sex symbol of all time.
-It is true that in the early 1950s, while she was trying to achieve notoriety, she willingly exploited her beauty and sex appeal, but eventually, once she solidified her position as a star, she genuinely attempted to become a serious and respected actress.
+Despite Monroe’s almost mythical legendary status, knowing what we now know about her, I don’t think she would have been too pleased with her current position as the # 1 sex symbol of all time.
+It’s true that in the early 1950s, while she was trying to achieve notoriety, Monroe willingly exploited her beauty and sex appeal, but once she solidified her position as a star, she genuinely attempted to become a serious actress.

 Many of the plot twists are unbelievably corny, leaving Monroe’s beauty and charisma as the only things that keep the film from completely sinking.
 Despite Monroe’s lively performance, it seems strange that she chose this material as her first venture as a producer — she plays a not-too-bright character, not the role you will expect from someone desperate to find more challenging material.
 The Prince and the Showgirl is a handsomely put together film, but too shallow to completely succeed as a romantic comedy; this film is definitely second-rate Monroe.